aws-samples/aws-genomics-nextflow-workshop/README.md

 A more cost effective method is to provision compute resources dynamically, as they are needed for each step of the workflow.
 This is what AWS Batch is good at doing.

+Here we'll use the AWS Resources that were created ahead of time in your account.
+(These match the resources described in [Module 1](#module-1---aws-resources)).

 To configure your local Nextflow installation to use AWS Batch for workflow steps (aka jobs, or processes) you'll need to know the following: